-Data from each incident should be collected and reported according to a standardised protocol, and then incorporated into a statewide (or equivalent) database to allow for analyses and detection of trends.
-In Queensland, stranding information is incorporated into a stranding database managed and owned by QPWS.
+Data from each incident should be collected and reported according to a standardised protocol, and then incorporated into a State-wide (or equivalent) database to allow for analyses and detection of trends.
+In Queensland, stranding information is incorporated into a stranding database managed and owned by EPA.
 The data are entered into a searchable, relational database of stranded marine wildlife incidents.
 A second database is maintained with additional information relating to pathological analyses.
+Queensland EPA produces annual reports that summarise stranding data.
+These reports can be downloaded from the Environmental Protection Agency website (www.epa.qld.gov.au).